LawsonOliveira/EI_Algo_gen/README.md

-# ST2 (Théorie des Jeux) - EI Algorithmique Génétique
+# ST2 (Game Theory) - IE Genetic Algorithms

 # Description

-Création de deux programmes pour rendre um plasmide circulaire en utilisant programmation orienté á objet.

-# Membres de l'équipe :
+Created two programs to make um plasmid circular using object oriented programming.

+# Team members:
-- Oliveira Lima Lawson
+- Lawson OLIVEIRA LIMA
--
+- Ahmed EL BAJDALI
--
+- Pierrick BOURNEZ
--
+- osvaldo CARTAGENA

-# Projet : Codage d'un jeu de sudoku

-But du projet : L'objectif est d'utiliser deux approches différentes pour rendre une séquence d'adn circulaire, plus specificment, l'algorithme Monte Carlo Tree Search et algoritmhs genetique.
+# Project: Coding a sudoku game

+Project goal: The objective is to use two different approaches to render a circular DNA sequence, more specifically, the Monte Carlo Tree Search algorithm and genetic algorithms.

 ###########################################################################################################

-# Voici les modules qu'il est nécessaire d'importer pour utiliser notre projet
+# Here are the modules that need to be imported to use our project

 - mathutils
 - numpy
 - matplotlib

-# Utilisation de notre projet

-Se placer dans le fichier sudoku_game_by_team6/Sudoku_MVP_lignes_de_commande.py et l'exécuter.

-Vous aurez le choix entre reprendre une partie sauvegardée et une nouvelle partie.
-Vous aurez aussi la possibilité de choisir le niveau de difficulté de la grille, ainsi que les dimensions de celle-ci.
-Une fois la grille affichée, vous pourrez remplir une case en rentrant sa valeur dans le terminal, ainsi que ses coordonnées.
-Vous pouvez à tout moment sauvegarder et quitter la partie, ou simplement abandonner.
-Si vous abandonnez, la solution de la grille s'affichera dans le terminal.
+# Using our project

+To use our project, you need to run the main file and choose the algorithm you want to use, MCTS or Genetic Algorithm

 ###########################################################################################################
-# Organisation des fichiers et modules
+# Organization of files and modules

-- Algo_gen : ce dossier contient les codes du Algorithm Genetique
+- Algo_gen : this file contains the codes of the Genetic Algorithm
-    - Benchmark : ce fichier containt notre class de benchmark pour l'ago genetique
+    - Benchmark_GA : this file contains our benchmark class for the genetic ago
-    - Chromosome : ce fichier containt notre Chromosoome, elle represente un ensemble de 16 gènes
+    - Chromosome : this file contains our Chromosoome, it represents a set of 16 genes
-    - Population : ce fichier containt notre Population, elle represente un ensemble de 100 chromosomes
+    - Population : this file contains our Population, it represents a set of 100 chromosomes
-    - Genetics Algo : ce fichier containt notre fonction qu'utilise les classes, elle faire la liason entre les principales fonctions
-    - Traj3D : ce fichier containt notre fonction que applique chaque individu de la population (notre chromosome) dans la séquence d'adn
-    - Test : ce dossier contient tous les tests qu'on a faits pour Algorithme Genetique

-- Solutions_Genetics_Algo : ce dossier contient les solutions obtenus en utilisant un algorithme genetique
+    - Genetics Algo : this file contains our main class used by the other classes, it makes the link between the main functions
+    - Traj3D : this file contains our function that applies each individual of the population (our chromosome) in the dna sequence
+    - Test : this file contains all the tests we made for Genetic Algorithm

+- Solutions_Genetics_Algo : this folder contains the solutions obtained using a genetic algorithm

-- Solutions_Monte_Carlo : ce dossier contient les solutions obtenus en utilisant le MCTS
+- Solutions_Monte_Carlo : this folder contains the solutions obtained using the MCTS

-- Monte_Carlo : ce dossier contient les codes du MCTS
+- Algo_MCTS : this folder contains the MCTS codes
+    - Benchmark_MCTS : this file contains our benchmark class for the Monte Carlo Tree Search
+    - Monte_Carlo_functions : this file contains the functions used for the MCTSomosoome, it represents a set of 16 genes
+    - MCTS : this file contains our main class used by the other classes, it makes the link between the main functions
+    - Node : this file contains our class that defines the nodes of the tree

 ###########################################################################################################

-# Nos points fortes
+# Our strong points
-    - Deux programmes très puissance qui obtient des solution optimales
-    - Un façon différent de faire le crossover
-    - Des fonctions objectives qui augment la qualité de la solution
+    - Two very powerful programs that obtain optimal solutions
+    - An efficient way to do the crossover
+    - Objective functions that increase the quality of the solution

 ###########################################################################################################

-# Suggestions pour améliorer notre projet à l'avenir
-    - Ajouter une fonction de créer plusieurs populations initialles et ensuite faire un tournoi pour choisir la premier population
-    - Ajouter un bouton pour annuler un mouvement
-    - Ajouter des modes de jeu pour grilles 16x16 et 25x25
+# Suggestions to improve our project in the future
+    - Slightly improve the fit function
+    - The constant c for the fit function should be more deeply analywe
+    - As the fit function is differentiable, some other algorithm would be more efficient